User Experience Design Jobs in USA with Visa Sponsorship

 Is User Experience Design considered a specialty occupation for H-1B purposes?

 Yes, though it requires careful documentation.
-USCIS has approved H-1B petitions for UX Designers consistently, but some cases receive Requests for Evidence asking employers to prove the role requires a specific bachelor's degree.
+USCIS has approved H-1B visa petitions for UX Designers consistently, but some cases receive Requests for Evidence asking employers to prove the role requires a specific bachelor's degree.
 Employers who clearly document that the position requires a degree in HCI, Graphic Design, or a closely related field have a strong track record of approval.
 Generic job descriptions that accept any degree are the most common reason for RFEs in UX petitions.

 What degree do I need to qualify for H-1B sponsorship as a UX Designer?